Master in International Business Management

-The Master in International Business Management provides managers with the knowledge and skills necessary for effective international business negotiation.
+The Master's Degree in International Business Management, with a lifelong learning master's diploma, provides managers with the knowledge and skills necessary for effective international business negotiation.
 Our students will also plan and develop global growth strategies in order to achieve objectives and get ahead of market changes.

 - 12 months